calumlim/Monash-Final-Year-Project/README.md

 It is recommended to run these files using Python Shell, rather than command line (so it does not close after finish executing).

 1) Run_Default_Prediction_Test.py script is to run our experimental setup, as explained in our report.
 The output wil be in txt files.
-The first four variables can be changed are:
+The first 4 variables can be changed are:
 - datasetCSV : the name of the data set (must be in .csv format)
 - rating_col : the letter of the column for the rating (can be lowercase or uppercase)
 - review_col : the letter of the column for the review (can be lowercase or uppercase)